MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

 [MetaMask SDK](../../concepts/sdk/index.md) is a library that provides a reliable, secure, and seamless connection from your dapp to the MetaMask browser extension and MetaMask Mobile.
+By integrating your dapp using the SDK, millions of MetaMask Mobile users can connect to their preferred MetaMask client.
-It supports the following dapp platforms:
+The SDK supports the following dapp platforms:

 <div class="cards">
   <div class="card">